nasa/fmdtools/docs/Development Guide.rst

 Development of fmdtools models should follow the `PEP 8 Style Guide <https://peps.python.org/pep-0008/#introduction>`_ as much as possible.
 While this won't be entirely re-iterated here, the following applies:

-* Use CamelCase for classes like :class:`fmdtools.define.Model`, :class:`fmdtools.define.FxnBlock`, :class:`fmdtools.define.Flow`, :class:`fmdtools.define.Component`, etc. Use lowercase for object instantiations of these classes, and lower_case_with_underscores (e.g. do_this()) for methods/functions.
+* Use CamelCase for classes like :class:`fmdtools.define.Model`, :class:`fmdtools.define.Function`, :class:`fmdtools.define.Flow`, :class:`fmdtools.define.Component`, etc. Use lowercase for object instantiations of these classes, and lower_case_with_underscores (e.g. do_this()) for methods/functions.
 	* if a model class is named Model (e.g., Drone), the instance should be named model_X, where X is an identifying string for the model being used (e.g. drone_test).
 * Names should be descriptive, but keep the length down.
 Use abbreviations if needed.
 * Try to use the code formatting structure to show what your code is doing as much as possible.
 Single-line if statements can be good for this, as long as they don't go too long.